KeepThinkingYX/Xi-Yang/README.md

 # Xi Yang (楊 溪)

 ## News
+> 2024.09.28 Our work "Pottery Evolution Pattern Discovery based on Deep Learning: Case Study of Miaozigou Culture in China" will be presented at Heritage Science.

+> 2024.09.26 Our work "Gamification of Virtual Museum Curation: A Case Study of Chinese Bronze Wares" will be presented at Heritage Science.

+> 2024.09.24 Our work "DiffOBI: Diffusion-based Image Generation of Oracle Bone Inscription Style Characters" will be presented at SIGGRAPH ASIA 2024 as a technical communication.

 > 2024.07.02 Our Work "[PairingNet: A Learning-based Pair-searching and-matching Network for Image Fragments](https://arxiv.org/abs/2312.08704)" will be presented at ECCV 2024.

 > 2024.04.12 Our Work "Speed Labeling: Non-stop Scrolling for Fast Image Labeling" will be presented at GI 2024, and "Dynamic Labeling: A Control System for Labeling Styles in Image Annotation Tasks" will be presented at HCI International 2024.
 [Labeling+ Project](https://chiamingchang.com/labeling+project.html)